Legal guide for company directors and CEOs in Hungary

 12. How do the director’s duties change if the company is in financial difficulties?

 Generally, directors must conduct the management of the company by giving priority to the interests of the company.
-However, if a situation occurs that threatens the company with insolvency, the directors must perform their management tasks by taking into consideration the interests of the company’s creditors and not the interests of the company itself.
+However, if a situation occurs that threatens the company with insolvency, the directors must perform their management tasks by taking into consideration the interests of the company’s creditors.
 The occurrence of the threat of insolvency is the date and time from which the directors were or should have been able to foresee that the company would not be able to satisfy its liabilities when due.

 In the case that the directors do not comply with the above obligation and the company eventually becomes subject to a liquidation procedure, then the directors shall have joint and several liability vis à vis the creditors of the company.
 The directors are exempted from their above liabilities if they can prove that following the occurrence of the threat of insolvency, they have taken all measures that could be expected in such situation in order to reduce the losses of creditors and in order to initiate the decision-making of the members.